Wolfgang Amadeus Mozart

 2016-07-19 — Brushed up for better readability

-I was inspired to this post by Kristian Bezuidenhout‘s new recording below, but covers only the Rondo in A major, K.386; I’ll discuss the two piano concerts on this CD (G major, K.453 and E♭ major, K.482) in a larger context, in separate posts. the Rondo K.386 is also included with two other CD sets in my collection:
+I was inspired to this post by Kristian Bezuidenhout‘s new recording below.
+However, this note covers only the Rondo in A major, K.386.
+I’ll discuss the two piano concerts on this CD in a larger context, in separate posts.
+These are the concerti in G major, K.453 and in E♭ major, K.482.
+The Rondo K.386 is also included with two other CD sets in my collection:

 Clara Haskil, Bernhard Paumgartner